 Agricultural resilience is about equipping farmers to absorb and recover from shocks and stresses to their agricultural production and livelihoods. -Farming First

 How it Works

 HDFFA Partners and community members can nominate one or multiple farms or ranches in three categories (production challenges, market disruptions, and changing climate).
 HDFFA Farm and Ranch Partners are eligible to nominate themselves.
 The nominated farm or ranch will be notified and asked to write a short description on how they are addressing the problem for which they were nominated for.
-A group of community reviewers will score the responses based on a rubric and one winner from each problem category will be selected to win a $500 reward and a free marketing and promotional video.
+A group of community reviewers will score the responses based on a rubric and the top three scoring farms and/or ranches will be selected to win a $500 reward and a free marketing and promotional video.

 - 2021-2022 HDFFA Farm/Ranch Partner

 - Be an existing agricultural producer in Crook, Deschutes or Jefferson counties

 - Primary markets are in Crook, Deschutes or Jefferson counties

 - Must be in production for at least a year at time of application submittal

 The panel of community reviewers will score each application based on the following criteria: